-What is the Deepest Lake in North Dakota?
+What Is the Deepest Lake in North Dakota?

 The deepest lake in North Dakota is Lake Sakakawea.
 Lake Sakakawea is located in west central North Dakota and is entirely in the state.
 The deepest point is 180 feet.
 Lake Oahe is in North Dakota and South Dakota and has the deepest point of 205 feet, but that is at the Oahe Dam which is in South Dakota.
-For this article we will take a look at the deepest lake entirely in the state.
+For this article, we will take a look at the deepest lake entirely in the state.
 As you can imagine, the fishing on the cool, deep Lake Sakakawea is pretty amazing.

-©MatthewUND / Creative Commons – License
+©MatthewUND / Creative Commons – Original / License

 How Big Is Lake Sakakawea?

 Lake Sakakawea is 360,000 acres, measuring 180 miles long!
-The lake is a man-made reservoir created by damming the Missouri River.
+The lake is an artificial reservoir created by damming the Missouri River.
 An embankment separates Lake Sakakawea from the neighboring (also massive) Lake Audubon.
 The division of the lake makes way for Highway 83 and offers two distinct lakes.
 Lake Audubon is 16,612 acres and 59.90 feet deep at the deepest point.
 The embankment was completed in 1953.

 Where Is Lake Sakakawea Located on a Map?